intel/beignet/backend/doc/gen_ir.md

 problem

 - SIMD8 mode in SIMD16 code.
 Some send messages do not support SIMD16 encoding and require SIMD8.
-Typicall examples are typed writes i.e. scatters to textures.
+Typically examples are typed writes i.e. scatters to textures.
 Also, this cannot be encoded in some way in a regular scalar IR.

 For these reasons, most of the problems directly related to Gen naturally find